M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

 End Function

-Public Function strProgIDfromSrting(IID_IClassFactory As String) As String Dim ret As Long, here As Long, iidClsFctr As guid CLSIDFromString StrPtr(IID_IClassFactory), iidClsFctr ret = ProgIDFromCLSID(iidClsFctr, here)
+Public Function strProgIDfromSrting(IID_IClassFactory As String) As String Dim ret As Long, here As Long, iidClsFctr As GUID CLSIDFromString StrPtr(IID_IClassFactory), iidClsFctr ret = ProgIDFromCLSID(iidClsFctr, here)
 If ret Then Exit Function